If you’re reading this – you probably have an online quiz or two on your site.

 You want your quizzes to be ‘special’ – so that your audience looks forward to interacting, and can’t wait until the next one.

 Don’t worry – this doesn’t mean you’re limited to just one quiz.
-Instead, mix things up – any good quiz maker will feature a number of content tools, from personality tests, to ranked lists, survey, polls, and more.
+Instead, mix things up – any good quiz maker will feature a number of content tools, from personality tests, to ranked lists, surveys, polls, and more.

 You get the added value of interactive content – while keeping your audience on their toes and looking forward to everything you create.

-As an example, check out how the Tate Modern uses quizzes to engage their kids and teen audiences around all things art – the style, topic, and format of each test are always different.
+As an example, check out how Tate Modern uses quizzes to engage their kids and teen audiences around all things art – the style, topic, and format of each test are always different.